Habutiii/tp/docs/DeveloperGuide.md

 >
 > **Extensions:**
 > - 2a.
 Index out of bounds.
 >   - 2a1.
-System displays error: "The person index provided is invalid"
+System displays error: "The person index provided is invalid".
 >   - 2a2.
-Agent provides the correct index"
+Agent provides the correct index".
->   - Use case resumes from step 2
+>   - Use case resumes from step 2.
 >
 > - 2b.
 Invalid parameter format.
 >   - 2b1.
-System displays error specifying invalid field .
+System displays error specifying invalid field.
 >   - 2b2.
 Agent corrects input.
 >   - Use case resumes from step 2.
 >